PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 }
 ```

 The Cycle Timer element is a specialized Timer element.
 It tracks cycles during the match.
 When you start the timer, you have several options.
 You can stop and reset the timer, like the Timer element.
-In addition, you can click the "New Cycle" button and the current time will be stored in the text box above the timer and the timer is reset to zero and continues running.
+In addition, you can click the "New Cycle" button and the current time will be stored in the text box above the timer and the timer is reset to zero and continue running.
 You can do this as many times as you'd like.
 If a cycle has been recorded mistakenly, there is an "Undo" button to remove the last cycle time.
 You can undo as many times as you want until there are no cycle times left to remove.

 There are no specific attributes to this element.